🚪

 The width of each exterior door should be no less than 36" (91cm).

 This applies to the width of the door itself.
-Doorways will often have less clearance when considering door jams and the thickness of the door, if on a hinge, when open.
+Doorways will often have less clearance when considering door jams and the door thickness, if on a hinge, when open.

 Homes should not be inaccessible to anyone because of an inability to get through a doorway.
 Wide doorways are useful for all sorts of individuals, including (but not limited to) those who use wheelchairs, those with larger body types, and/or with several kids in tow.
 Just about anyone with arms loaded with items will appreciate plenty of clearance.